-In addition, UAH 1,992.7 million represented lost income for air navigation services from March to December 2014 and UAH 4,618 million in 2015 due to the occupation of Crimea and Sevastopol, as well as the closure of airspace over the Donetsk and Luhansk Oblasts.
-Since the beginning of the armed conflict in Donetsk and Luhansk Oblasts, 1,514 railway infrastructure facilities with a total cost of UAH 792.1 million were damaged or destroyed.
 1,954 km of public roads (including 1,001.7 km in Donetsk Oblast and 837.6 km in Luhansk Oblast) and 36 bridges and overpasses longer than 3,043 metres with the total cost of UAH 609.4 million (including UAH 273.5 million in Donetsk Oblast and UAH 335.9 million in Luhansk Oblast) were damaged.
 As at 5 January 2016, the total amount of destruction in Donetsk and Luhansk Oblasts was estimated to be approximately UAH 7,179.9 million.

-28 air traffic control facilities were damaged or destroyed, including 17 at the Donetsk Airport, 8 at the Luhansk Airport, and 3 at the radar complex in Artemiysk, Donetsk Oblast.
+28 air traffic control facilities were damaged or destroyed, including 17 at the Donetsk Airport, 8 at the Luhansk Airport, and 3 at the radar complex in Artemivsk, Donetsk Oblast.

 The largest international airport in Ukraine is "Boryspil" airport near Kyiv ("Boryspil").
 It is planned that Kyiv will be linked to Boryspil airport via the railway line "Aerial Express" (the "Aerial Express").
 The Aerial Express will be financed by a U.S.\$372.3 million credit facility granted by Export Import Bank of China pursuant to an agreement signed in 2011, the Cabinet of Ministers issuing a sovereign guarantee in favour of the State entity coordinating the project.
-In 2011 and 2012, Ukraine raised a further U.S.\$ 690.0 million and U.S.\$ 1,250.0 million to finance key infrastructure projects with a notes issuance, the Ukrainian Cabinet of Ministers guaranteeing the obligations of a Luxembourg special purpose vehicle "Financing of Infrastructural Projects" on behalf of the sovereign.
+In 2011 and 2012,

+Ukraine raised a further U.S.\$ 690.0 million and U.S.\$ 1,250.0 million to finance key infrastructure projects with a notes issuance, the Ukrainian Cabinet of Ministers guaranteeing the obligations of a Luxembourg special purpose vehicle "Financing of Infrastructural Projects" on behalf of the sovereign.

-As at 1 January 2016, approximately €885.6 million had been spent on the repair of Kyiv Chop highway, including €573.3 million in EBRD and EIB loans, as well as €318.3 million from the State Budget.
+As at 1 January 2016, approximately $\notin$ 891.6 million had been spent on the repair of Kyiv Chop highway, including $\notin$ 573.3 million in EBRD and EIB loans, as well as $\notin$ 318.3 million from the State Budget.
 The M06 highway is a component of TransEuropean corridors III and V, which connects Central Ukraine with the EU member countries and its development is a priority for Ukraine.

-In November 2010, Ukravtodor and the EBRD executed a €450 million loan agreement, and in May 2011 Ukravtodor and the EIB executed a €450 million financial agreement, in both cases for the improvement of the quality of main region roads near Kyiv, which came into force on 16 September 2011 and on 7 February 2012, respectively.
-The total value of the project is

-€1,150.0 million and its implementation is expected to lead to an improvement of the busiest motorways into and out of Kyiv.
-As at 1 January 2016, €393.0 million had been drawn down under the EBRD and EIB agreements, as well as approximately €73.2 million of co-financing by Ukraine (payment of VAT).
+In November 2010, Ukravtodor and the EBRD executed a $\notin$ 450 million loan agreement, and in May 2011 Ukravtodor and the EIB executed a $\notin$ 450 million financial agreement, in both cases for the improvement of the quality of main roads near Kyiv, which came into force on 16 September 2011 and on 7 February 2012, respectively.
+The total value of the project is $\notin$ 1,150.0 million and its implementation is expected to lead to an improvement of the busiest motorways into and out of Kyiv.
+As at 1 January 2016, $\notin$ 393.0 million had been drawn down under the EBRD and EIB agreements, as well as approximately $\notin$ 73.2 million of co-financing by Ukraine (payment of VAT).
 See "Public Debt-External Debt-International Financial Institutions".